The Rundown: Critical response

-Possible sequel
+Potential sequel

 In December 2009, Berg acknowledged that discussions for a sequel had begun shortly after the film's release and were still ongoing.
 He cited scheduling conflicts as to why the project had not yet been green-lit.
 Johnson corroborated this in November 2010, stating that he and Berg "are always discussing options" for a sequel; he said that the pair are also in negotiations with Universal Pictures, and expressed confidence that the sequel will be made if a good enough script is written.

 Berg announced in December 2013 that he was officially developing a sequel, confirming that Johnson was still interested while Scott would not return.
 A number of undisclosed screenwriters were hired for the project.
 By September 2016, Berg stated that the sequel had been written with Kevin Hart in mind as the co-star due to his recent work as Johnson's co-star in multiple successful films, while also stating that he would alternatively consider making the film with Jonah Hill in the role.
 Johnson publicly confirmed his involvement with the project while proposing HellDorado (the first film's working title) as a possible title.
 The pair asked fans to campaign for Hill to sign on as his co-star.

 In August 2018, Berg revealed that the current draft of the script included a story that took place in Alaska with a comedic scene involving walruses, similar to the scene with baboons from the first movie.
 Acknowledging that Johnson had expressed disinterest in Alaska, Berg stated that a new draft is being written with a less frigid location.
 Berg said in September 2020 that development for a sequel is ongoing, citing Johnson's busy production schedule as one of the reasons it has not yet been made and admitting that they are currently "rethink[ing] the script".